vinayak-mehta/python-doc/README.md

 ## Usage

-You can open the main page associated with _your_ Python version using:
+You can open the main docs page for _your_ Python version using:

 ```
 $ python-doc
 ```

-You can also go to a specific module's page using the `-m` option:
+You can also go to a specific module's doc page using the `-m` option:

 ```
 $ python-doc -m os